nithishkgnani/nithishkgnani.github.io/content/project/3d-prints.md

 ### Phone mount for my motorcycle

-I designed a phone mount for my motorcycle.
-It was designed to be attached to the handlebar.
+This mount is to attach a smartphone to my motorcycle handlebar.
 The phone can be tightly secured to the mount using a screw mechanism.
-The mount itself has a clip mechanism to attach it to the handlebar which already has an attachment for a GoPro camera.
-I learnt that even screws and nuts can be 3D printed and they work well enough.
+The mount has a clip mechanism to attach to a GoPro camera mount already on the handlebar.
+I learned that even screws and nuts can be 3D printed, and they work well enough.
 Just to be extra secure, I used a metal screws and nuts.

 {{< gallery dir="/img/3d-prints/bike-mount" />}}